open-edge-insights/eii-core/common/README.md

 ## Running the install script

-1. As a pre-requisite, please run these commands to install the necessary dependencies
+1. As a pre-requisite, please run this one-time command to install the necessary dependencies

     ```sh
-        $ cd libs/ConfigMgr/src/kv_store_plugin && \
+        $ cd libs/ConfigMgr && \
           sudo ./install.sh
     ```